tekknolagi/tekknolagi.github.com/_posts/2025-08-10-compiling-a-lisp-12.md

 Oh, and I also dropped the instruction encoding.
 I'm doing text assembly now.
 Womp womp.

-Anyway, lifting the lambdas as required in the paper requires three things:
+Anyway, converting the lambdas as required in the paper requires three things:

 * Keeping track of which variables are bound
 * Keeping track of which variables are free in a given lambda